anynines/klutchio/docs/platform-operator/monitoring.md

 For easier integration in monitoring systems, the anynines provider exposes an HTTP endpoint accumulating the healthiness of all `ProviderConfigs`.
 The endpoint is called `/backend-status` and is reachable on port **8081** of the `provider-anynines` pods.
 By default the endpoint is not exposed in any way.
-To make it reachable from inside the central management cluster, create a service such as this:
+To make it reachable from inside the Control Plane Cluster, create a service such as this:

 ```yaml